scottnorton-io/WhirlControl/README.md

 # WhirlControl

 Minimal prototype implementing modules described in the build spec.
 This version provides Python stubs representing core functionality.
+Modules can be wired together in simple scripts to simulate RSVP and survey workflows.

 ## Modules
 - `court_signal` – static representation of court status